2024 Entry Fees and Updated Rules will be posted and LIVE on July 31, 2023.

 Acro/Gymnastic Trick Clarification:

-• If a performance violates this rule the act will not be recategorized.
-A one point deduction will be applied to the total cumulative score.
+• If a performance violates any of the acro/gymnastic rules, the act will not be recategorized.
+A 1 point deduction per judge will be applied to the total cumulative score.

 ACRO/GYMNASTICS – Performance must use a combination of dance technique and acro/gymnastic movements and tricks.
 Any number of acro/gymnastic tricks are permissible.